-Provider monitoring
+Provider Monitoring

 The methods we utilize to monitor our providers' and members' compliance/success in obtaining the appropriate care associated with EPSDT include a multi-pronged approach to maximize our quality results and care of this specific member population.
 The methods include, but are not limited to:

 - 1. Analysis and evaluation of provider utilization - EPSDT Audit and other provider office visits - EPSDT Compliance Report - 2.
-Tracking and trending provider data - Evaluation of performance measures and outcome data including Healthcare Effectiveness Data and Information Set - (HEDIS®) and Early and Periodic Screening, Diagnostic and Treatment Services (EPSDT) results (monitoring results on a monthly basis) - 3.
-Review and tracking of member grievances and appeals and provider complaints to identify trends - Peer review of quality, safety, utilization and risk management referrals - Recredentialing review activities - Review of gaps in care reports and analysis of data from PCP profiles and performance reports - Review of sentinel events - 4.
+Tracking and trending provider data - Evaluation of performance measures and outcome data including Healthcare Effectiveness Data and Information Set (HEDIS®) and Early and Periodic Screening, Diagnostic and Treatment Services (EPSDT) results (monitoring results on a monthly basis). - 3.
+Review and tracking of member grievances and appeals and provider complaints to identifytrends - Peer review of quality, safety, utilization and risk management referrals - Recredentialing review activities - Review of gaps in care reports and analysis of data from PCP profiles and performance reports - Review of sentinel events - 4.
 Review of lead testing results to assess provider compliance with lead testing requirements - 5.
-Monitoring of deficient provider blood lead screening rates less than 80% for two or more six-month periods monitoring network capacity and availability and accessibility to care delivery systems, recredentialing review activities - Review of individual cases through care management of members covered by EPSDT who have special needs
+Monitoring network capacity and availability and accessibility to care delivery systems, recredentialing review activities - 6.
+Review of individual cases through care management of members covered by EPSDT who have special needs